Mike-Honey/covid-19-genomes/README.md

 # covid-19-genomes
 Projects on topic of COVID-19 genomic sequencing - mostly DataViz.
-Showing Australia by default, other countries available for selection.
+Mostly showing Australia by default, other countries available for selection.

 ## microreact.org